-This exam will test for content covered after the Midterm Exam.
-While this exam is not cumulative, you will still need a fundamental grasp of the concepts and ideas discussed in the first half of the semester to be effective on this exam.
+This exam will test for content covered during the final third of the course.
+This exam is not cumulative.
 The format for this exam will be multiple choice.
-The Final Exam will be administered on Tuesday, April 30, 2019 from 12:30pm-2:30pm.
+The Final Exam will be administered on December 7, (Tue) from 12:30pm - 2:30pm.
 The location for the Final Exam will be the normal classroom.
 You will need a small scantron for this exam.

-\Note: This exam date/time is set by the University and cannot be moved, modified, or made-up.
-You must attend this testing session, and you cannot take the Final Exam early or at any different time.
+Note: The Final Exam date and time is set by the University and cannot be moved, modified, or made-up, unless qualifying circumstances are met and approved by the HSS Dean's Office.